-The girls have been madly making a dragonfly each this week for a school project to help raise money for a local charity ‘Dragonflies‘.
+The girls each had a go at a different Dragonfly Craft to help raise money for a local charity ‘Dragonflies’.

 Dragonflies is a bereavement charity who supports children and their families who have lost someone close to them.
 They asked the school children to create a painting, drawing or collage of a dragonfly that would be entered into a competition (entry to the competition required a small donation … all for a very good cause!).